 There are lots of beautiful Japanese water features and soothing waterfalls like this one.

-On the nature trails you will likely see lots of wildlife such as turtles, lizards, iguanas and much more.
+On the nature trails you will likely see lots of wildlife such as turtles, lizards, iguanas and more.

-Suggestions For Your Morikami Japanese Garden Tour
+Morikami Japanese Garden Tour

 FIRST SUGGESTION: Buy fish food before you begin your walk/tour.
 You’ll have fun feeding the fish.